-'''

-bwa mem: 1 - 40

-HaplotypeCaller intervals: 1 - 100

-HaplotypeCaller native pair hmm threads: 1 - 6

-tmp directory: /tmp[/subdirectory] or ./<name>[/subdirectory]
+bwa threads: 1 - 40 bwa memory: 1 - 20 (gigabyte) HaplotypeCaller intervals: 1 - 100 HaplotypeCaller native pair hmm threads: 1 - 6 tmp directory: /tmp[/subdirectory] or ./<name>[/subdirectory] File handles MarkDuplicates: 10 - 40000 Java memory overhead 0 - 10 (gigabyte)

-'''

-'''

-File handles MarkDuplicates: 10 - 40000

-Java memory overhead 0 - 10 (gigabyte)

-'''

-Settings of bwa mem and HaplotypeCaller influence the parallelization of the respective application.
-Of course reasonable values depend on the given hardware resources, which are ultimately limiting.
+Settings of the quantity of bwa mem thread and HaplotypeCaller intervals influence the parallelization of the respective application.
+Of course, reasonable values depend on the given hardware resources, which are ultimately limiting.
 No perfect generic value can be set, that is suitable for every user.
 The setting for bwa mem adjusts the number of parallel mapping threads.
 The number of HaplotypeCaller intervals splits the reference genome into intervals that are processed in parallel.